Anybody want to hire me? I work hard, I give all I’ve got, I’m loyal, a quick study, and ask only minimum wage. Well, maybe not that…

 Who better to answer this question than Apoorv Saxena, Global Head of AI at Google?
 In his lecture, Apoorv spoke of the challenges currently facing Google Translate.
 It turns out that there are some things that no machine, no matter how advanced or sophisticated, can do perfectly.
 One example is gender – feminine and masculine.
 The machine doesn’t always distinguish between genders and must sometimes determine – in a very sexist way, I have to say – that doctors are male and nurses are female.
 Even when it is a question of images, the machine doesn’t always identify sex correctly.
 The example Apoorv used in his lecture was that of painter Frieda Kahlo whose famous unibrow seems to have confused some of Google’s algorithms.

 In that case, I can stretch out in my chaise.
 We seem to have lots more to offer.
 On the other hand, one cannot rest on one’s laurels or be a “stick in the mud”; one always has to keep one’s finger on the pulse.
-(Ah the images!
+(Ah the sayings!
 Stand aside, Shakespeare!)
-It’s necessary to track the changes in the field, even when there are no cherry trees, or Disneyland nearby.
+It’s necessary to track the changes in the field, even when there are no cherry trees or Disneyland nearby.